Signed in as:

 For safety and comfort, wear long sleeves, pants, and close-toed shoes.
 We’ll provide beekeeping veils, bee suits, or jackets for those who want to participate in the hive inspection.

-A notebook, a water bottle, and snacks if you need them!
+A notebook, a water bottle, and your own veil if you have one!

 Nope!
 If you'd rather observe from a distance, that's totally fine.
 We want everyone to feel comfortable.